Sniper711/2019-DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

    (The latest NVIDIA Turing GPUs requires CUDA 10, however Docker Hub Tensorflow:Tensorflow does not release Docker Image that supports CUDA 10 yet)
    (This image equips you Tensorflow/Keras Docker Image for CUDA 10)

-6. Follow instructions hereunder to activate/deploy your GPU Desktop become a Cound service **(Optional)**
+6. Follow instructions hereunder to activate/deploy your GPU Desktop become a Cloud service **(Optional)**

    (Supreme value to have your personal Deep Learning cloud server conveniently anytime anywhere)